sungsoo/sungsoo.github.io/_posts/2017-04-01-the-review-process-for-nips-2016.md

 2500 papers for this year's NIPS.
 We hope to see many of you at the conference!

 Our design of the NIPS 2016 review process follows two main guiding
 principles:

--   Ensuring the program quality.
+-   Ensuring the *program quality*.
--   Inventing new procedures that will scale with the ever-growing numbers of submissions.
+-   Inventing *new procedures* that will scale with the ever-growing numbers of submissions.

 Selection of Area Chairs